jessamyn27/mortgage-calculator/README.md

 ### Bugs and Known Issues
 # Lighter Color in dollar sign before click needs to be implimented
-# Input arrows / focus on click into results fields need to be removed
 # On mobile: hide / show with annimation of results implimented
 # Currency format: indent on comma when $ amt > 999